Gaussian Approximation for High-Dimensional Second-Order $U$- and $V$-statistics with Size-Dependent Kernels under i.n.i.d. Sampling: Special Cases and Potential Applications

 \section{Special Cases and Potential Applications}

-U-statistics constructed from i.n.i.d.~observations admit several subclasses of practical importance.
-In what follows, we describe these subclasses in the second-order case.
-Alongside this discussion, we present concrete examples for application rather than provide full technical proofs.
+As discussed in \cref{sec:intro_inid}, $U$-statistics constructed from i.n.i.d.~observations include practically important subclasses such as weighted and two-sample $U$-statistics.
+In what follows, we first make this connection explicit and then provide representative examples to illustrate how our framework can be applied in concrete settings, rather than providing full technical proofs.